jo5hxxvii/Factor_Assay_Analysis/Read Me.md

 ```

 # NOTE
-Function can be modified to return the Factor VIII instead of just printing them out
+- Function can be modified to return the Factor VIII instead of just printing them out
+- There is a helper function included called 'getIntersect' that simply gets the intersection between to lines on a semi log graph

 ## License
 This code is absolutely free.